Stereotypes of African Americans: Magical Negro

 The magical Negro (or mystical Negro) is a stock character who appears in a variety of fiction and uses special insight or powers to help the white protagonist.
 The Magical Negro is a subtype of the more generic numinous Negro, a term coined by Richard Brookhiser in National Review.
 The latter term refers to clumsy depictions of saintly, respected or heroic black protagonists or mentors in US entertainment.

+Origin and terminology

+The term "Magical Negro" was popularized by director Spike Lee, who criticized the recurring trope in Hollywood films in 2001.
+While the concept predates the term, the Magical Negro figure draws on older literary and minstrel traditions where Black characters were framed as servile, mystical, or inherently different from whites.
+These portrayals stem from long-standing racial stereotypes developed during slavery and colonialism, wherein Black people were perceived as spiritually connected, emotionally intuitive, and existing in service to white lives.

+Characteristics

+Typical traits of the Magical Negro include: